DAEM007/qr-code-component/README.md

 ## Acknowledgments

-> *I want to cease this opportunity to appreciate Frontend mentor for providing a platform to practice.*
+> *PS: I want to cease this opportunity to appreciate Frontend mentor for providing a platform to practice.*